aabccd021/tiny-cookie-session/README.md

 # tiny-cookie-session

-**tiny-cookie-session** is a cookie session library with cookie theft mitigation for JavaScript and TypeScript.
+**tiny-cookie-session** is a lightweight cookie session library with cookie theft mitigation for JavaScript and TypeScript.
+This library helps you manage user sessions securely while protecting against cookie theft attacks.
+It uses short-lived tokens that rotate frequently to detect unauthorized access attempts.

 ## Installation